guettli/open-source-paas/README.md

 First I though "herokuish buildscripts" are great, but maybe this mixes two things which don't belong together: Creating a container and running a container.

+## CloudFoundry

+Looks too heavy and too enterprise-like.
+The tutorial talks about billions of market value, but not how to install it on my VPS.